hbeale/shell-novice2/_episodes/01-intro.md

 ~~~
 {: .language-bash}

 Sometimes the tutorial will contain text that might be the contents of a file or commands someone else ran as an example.
-You do not need to type or run these.
+You do not need to type or run these, and if you do, the commands might not work.
 They come in boxes labeled "Code", like this:
 ~~~

 ~~~